 • Policies regarding athletics

 • Policies regarding employment, including pre-employment inquiries, recruitment, and discrimination in employment for pregnancy leave, childbirth, termination of pregnancy, sexual orientation, and gender identity

 • Policies regarding pregnancy and marital status

-The following person has been designated to handle inquiries regarding the University’s compliance:
+The following employees has been designated to handle inquiries regarding TMUS compliance with Title IX:

 Kimberly E. Wilson